 Protocol Chimera: The Last Creature Bureau's Most Controversial Containment Policy Revealed

-The mandate of the Last Creature Bureau (LCB) is simple, brutal, and absolute: contain the ontological threats that slip through the cracks of reality.
-For centuries, agents—often called Keepers or Splicers—have operated in the shadows of the Veil, utilizing arcane science and prohibitive technology to neutralize or sequester entities designated Alpha-Class and beyond.
-Yet, even within the Bureau’s morally grey hierarchy, one operational doctrine stands as a permanent scar on its institutional soul: Protocol Chimera.
+The mandate of the Last Creature Bureau is simple, brutal, and absolute: contain the ontological threats that slip through the cracks of reality.
+Yet even within the Bureau’s morally grey hierarchy, one operational doctrine stands as a permanent scar on its institutional soul: Protocol Chimera.

-Protocol Chimera is not merely a containment procedure; it is an existential compromise.
-Instituted following the disastrous ‘Silent Scourge’ event of 1888 (a catastrophic incursion traced back to the unregulated hybridization of Aetheric and Terrestrial matter), Chimera fundamentally shifted the LCB’s focus from preservation to controlled obliteration when containment integrity fails or becomes too resource-intensive.
-It dictates that certain highly volatile, reality-warping entities—those designated 'Chimeras'—cannot be safely held within established LCB Sanctuaries.
+Protocol Chimera is not merely a containment procedure — it is an existential compromise.
+Instituted following the disastrous 'Silent Scourge' event of the late 19th century, Chimera fundamentally shifted the LCB's focus from preservation to controlled obliteration when containment integrity fails or becomes too resource-intensive.
+It dictates that certain highly volatile, reality-warping entities — those designated 'Chimeras' — cannot be safely held within established LCB Sanctuaries.
 Instead, they must be stabilized long enough for a voluntary, or enforced, ontological fusion.

 The controversy stems from the core mechanism: the forced assimilation of a sentient, high-level Keeper or field operative into the containment matrix itself.
-The operative, willingly or under duress from the Directorate, becomes the living anchor, the necessary sacrifice that binds the runaway entity into a temporary, localized stasis field, often resulting in the complete erasure of the Keeper’s own existence from the timeline, leaving only fragmented echoes in the surviving personnel’s memory banks.
+The operative, willingly or under duress from the Directorate, becomes the living anchor — the necessary sacrifice that binds the runaway entity into a temporary, localized stasis field.
+The result is often the complete erasure of the Keeper's own existence from the timeline, leaving only fragmented echoes in the surviving personnel's memory banks.

 The implementation of Protocol Chimera is inextricably linked to the tenure of Director Elias Thorne, a figure whose legacy is perpetually debated in the hidden archives beneath the Obsidian Spire.
 Thorne, a brilliant but ruthlessly pragmatic Xenobiologist, rose to prominence during the late 19th-century expansion of LCB operations into the shifting territories known as the Umbral Fringes.